 The most powerful asset of any business is the people who work within it.
 A business is nothing without solid people, and this holds true for all the strongest businesses that are known for generating goodwill.
 Your team members should be happy in their environment and naturally motivated.
 A successful Company is, by definition, a community.

-Be obsessively selective about recruitment – if you don’t employ idiots, you won’t need to rule with a rod of iron.
+It pays to be obsessively selective about recruitment, because if you don’t employ idiots, you won’t need to rule with a rod of iron.
 Dictatorships are unpleasant and unnecessary; intelligent human beings, operating on a level playing field, rarely need to be told what to do.
-Establishing an incentivised structure with a clear pathway to success is the key (human nature will do the rest).
-I am proud to say that the staff of my companies treat the business as their own and work largely under their own steam.
+The key is to establish a meaningful and incentivised structure with a clear route to success – human nature will take care of the rest.
+I am proud to say that the staff of my companies have always seemed to treat the business as their own, working largely under their own steam.
 Many have been on the team from inception and have steadily worked their way up, elevating themselves on their own merits.

 FALSE PROPHETS >

 Before you taxi to the runway, please undertake your own primary research on what starting and running your own business really involves.
-There are several excellent websites that offer free advice for startups: Business Link, Start Up Donut, Smarta and Startups.co.uk.
-As these sites contain all the information you need, there is absolutely no need for you to pay a ‘business consultant’ to give you overblown advice that is already free of charge and in the public domain (if the consultant were genuine, they would advise you not to waste any of your startup capital on their piffle).
-The modern wave of ‘business coaches’ is to be treated with healthy scepticism – the vast majority talk the talk, but have never walked the walk.
+There are several excellent websites that offer free advice for start-ups: Business Link, Smarta, Start Up Donut and Startups.co.uk are all worth a visit.
+As these sites contain all the information you need, there is absolutely no need for you to pay a ‘business consultant’ to give you overblown advice that is already free of charge and in the public domain.
+Let’s face it: if the consultant were genuine, they would advise you not to waste any of your start-up capital on such tripe.
+The new wave of ‘business coaches’ is to be treated with scepticism – the vast majority talk the talk, but have never even come close to walking the walk.

 FORTUNE FAVOURS THE BRAVE >

-Nothing happens overnight; it took a million days to build Rome.
+Nothing happens overnight; it is estimated that it took at least a million days to build Rome.
 Like anyone starting any business, you will need an abundance of grit if you are to stay the course.
 Dogged determination and adaptability will be of more use to you than God-given intelligence, but there is of course a fine line between bravery and recklessness.
-Make no mistake about the fact that there will be dark days when things seem hopeless, but knowing exactly what you are working towards is the only thing that will get you through those times.
+Make no mistake about the fact that there will be dark days when things seem hopeless, but knowing exactly what you are working towards, and why, is what will see you through.

 While it may be true that running a business is pointless if the aim is not to turn a profit, the sole motive should not be money.
-Freedom, independence and the satisfaction derived from creating a community and making a difference should be the key motivators.
+Freedom, independence and the satisfaction derived from creating a community and making a difference are the key motivators that have stood the test of time.
 Money is of course a welcome by-product, but there will often be easier ways to make considerably more of it (albeit less exciting ones).

-Personally, I enjoyed myself most in those formative years, when everything was touch-and-go and we were desperately trying to get the aeroplane off the ground before running out of runway (and in the case of one company, sellotaping the wings back on mid-air).
-I therefore suspect that the adventure you are about to embark upon will bring you some of the best and the worst years of your life.
-I envy you this first flush of entrepreneurial youth and I urge you to savour every minute of it – this is as good as it gets.
+Personally, I enjoyed myself the most in those formative years, when everything was touch-and-go and we were desperately trying to get the aeroplane off the ground before we ran out of runway (and in the case of one company, sellotaping the wings back on after take-off).
+I think it more than likely that the adventure you are about to embark upon will bring you some of the best and the worst years of your life.
+I envy you that first flush of entrepreneurial youth and I urge you to savour every minute of it – this is as good as it gets.

-If you enjoyed this, please let others know about it by using the sharing buttons below.
+If you enjoyed this, please let others know about it by using the sharing buttons below, or just copy and paste this shortlink: jukes.in/biz.
 While you’re at it, why not join the discussion?
 Your comments on social media are always welcome and I will always respond.
 Thanks for reading.